marshR/web_Assessment/globe-locations/README.md

 # readme.md

-This file provides guidance to Claude Code (claude.ai/code) when working with code in this repository.

-## Overview

 This is an interactive 3D globe visualization project built with Three.js and Vite.
 The project displays a rotating Earth with clickable location pins that link to specific branch URLs.
 It demonstrates 3D graphics, texture mapping, camera controls, and dynamic HTML element positioning over a 3D scene.

 ## Architecture